boomshakazulu/readme-generator/README.md

 ## Usage

   To use the app run index.js in a terminal window with node.js installed, answer the questions provided and a README.md file will be generated for you in the same folder.
+[Click here for a short tutorial video](https://github.com/boomshakazulu/readme-generator/assets/120769113/cd19c580-7073-42f4-9081-10004d2d66c8)

+---

+## Credits

+  N/A

 ---

 ## Contributing: